 At your assessment interview your academic support requirements will be determined and Disability Services will liaise with the relevant School and endeavour to ensure that appropriate support is put in place for you.

 Academic support is considered within two main areas:

 Learning & Teaching Support:

 - Teaching materials in an alternative format e.g. large print, audio tape, coloured paper or braille

 - Provision of reading lists in advance to allow time to arrange for audio books to be acquired

-- Photocopies of lecture notes and OHP transparencies in advance of lectures
+- Photocopies of lecture notes in advance of lectures

 - Staff might be asked to wear a microphone for use with a phonic ear system

 - Assessment papers in an alternative format e.g. large font, braille etc.